snarfed/oauth-dropins/README.md

 This is a collection of drop-in
-[Google App Engine](https://appengine.google.com/) request handlers for the initial [OAuth](http://oauth.net/) client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, Google+, Instagram, Tumblr, Twitter, and WordPress.com.
+[Google App Engine](https://appengine.google.com/) request handlers for the initial [OAuth](http://oauth.net/) client flows for many popular sites, including Blogger, Disqus, Dropbox, Facebook, Flickr, Google+, IndieAuth, Instagram, Tumblr, Twitter, and WordPress.com.

 This repo also provides an example demo app, deployed at http://oauth-dropins.appspot.com/.